 - Residence requirement for the RN to BS/MS programs is 57 hours;

-- Graduate status begins at the 2nd fall term in the student’s program of study.
+- Graduate status begins at the 2nd fall term in the student’s program of full-time study.

 - Upon completion of the accelerated program, both BS and MS degrees will be conferred.